Published: October 29, 2018, 9:31am | Modified: June 19, 2019, 12:06pm

 It is considered a bush or shrub and can grow to be between 3 and 5 feet tall.
 The yellow blooms are a beautiful accent to your yard or garden and open in the fall when other flowers might not be blooming.
 The two most popular forms in Florida are the candlestick bush and butterfly bush.
 These plants are also called Senna.
 This beautiful bush attracts and is the host plant to three native Florida butterflies - the Cloudless Sulphur butterfly, sleepy orange butterfly, and the orange-barred Sulphur butterfly.

-If you’re in need of knowledgeable service and quality products, look no further than A One Stop Garden Shop.
+If you’re in need of knowledgeable service and quality gardening products and supplies, look no further than A One Stop Garden Shop.
 We are here to help you.